 - a) Title page

 - b) Dedication / Acknowledgments

-- c) Synopsis/ short summary of the main findings (1-2 pages) in English, and in French or German version
+- c) Synopsis/ short summary of the main findings (1-2 pages) in English.

 - d) Acronyms

 - e) Table of contents

-- f) Introduction
+Introduction

 - Introduce the topic, why is it interesting?
-How did you arrive at this topic?

-- State your research questions

-- State your central findings in your thesis statement
+How did you arrive at this topic? - State your research questions - State your central findings in your thesis statement

+First Chapter includes:
-- g) Literature review

-- What is the relevant literature to your topic?

-- How have other scholars answered your research questions?

-- Why is your work contributing new and/ or important ideas to this literature?

-- Based on your review of the existing literature, what do you expect to find?
-These are your hypothesis?

-- h) Methodology

-- How will you answer your questions?

-- Depending of your method, this section will take different forms.
+- f) Literature review - What is the relevant literature to your topic? - How have other scholars answered your research questions? - Why is your work contributing new and/ or important ideas to this literature? - Based on your review of the existing literature, what do you expect to find?
+These are your hypothesis? - g) Historical background - h) Theoretical framework - i) Methodology - How will you answer your questions? - Depending of your method, this section will take different forms.
 Are you analyzing documents?
 Which documents?
 Theses in European Studies and some areas of International relations may not require a methodology section. - This section should be very detailed, especially in your first draft.
 It is better to include too much explanation of how you have conducted your original research.
+And then out it later. - j) Analysis

+Second Chapter includes:

-And then out it later. - i) Findings - What did your research reveal? - j) Discussion of your research findings - How do your findings compare with your expectations? - How do your findings answer your research questions? - k) Conclusion - What contributions does this research make to the research in European Studies? - Based on your findings, what future research do you think would shed more light on your research questions? - 1) Endnotes (if endnotes are used) - m) Bibliography - You must include a bibliography whether you use footnotes or endnotes in your text. - All of your formatting, including your bibliography, must be based on MLA style. - n) Appendices (if any) - You should include a copy of any survey or questionnaire you distributed in an appendix.
+- k) Findings - What did your research reveal? - 1) Discussion of your research findings - How do your findings compare with your expectations? - How do your findings answer your research questions? - Conclusion - What contributions does this research make to the research in European Studies? - Based on your findings, what future research do you think would shed more light on your research questions? - m) Bibliography - You must include a bibliography whether you use footnotes or endnotes in your text. - All of your formatting, including your bibliography, must be based on MLA style. - n) Appendices (if any) - You should include a copy of any survey or questionnaire you distributed in an appendix.
 An appendix might also include tables of raw data analysis, which you did not include in the text of your thesis.